rcghpge/pymo/docs/pymo-framework.md

 # Optimal Approach for FFI with Python

 ## 1. Build on Python’s C API
 The Python C API is the most robust and widely-used method to interoperate with Python.
-Use it as the foundation for your language's Python FFI layer.
+It is possible to leverage this as part of the foundation for a programming language's Python FFI layer.

 ### How It Works
-- Use Python’s `PyObject` to represent Python objects in your language.
+- Use Python’s `PyObject` to represent Python objects in a language.
 - Wrap Python’s C API in abstractions that align with your language’s idioms.

 ### Features to Support
 - **Object Manipulation**: Create, modify, and access Python objects.
-- **Function Calls**: Call Python functions from your language.
+- **Function Calls**: Call Python functions from Mojo.
-- **Exception Handling**: Translate Python exceptions into your language’s error-handling model.
+- **Exception Handling**: Translate Python exceptions into your language's error-handling model.

 ---